thedeveco/contribute/README.md

-This is DevEco - the best Devloper Ecosystem you can
+This is DevEco - the best Devloper Ecosystem you will find!

 We are a welcoming and inclusive community for all developers to collaborate with other developers with like interestes and find out what others are working on.